valentinesamuel/simple_shell/README.md

-Team Collaboration on a simple shell project
+# Team collaboration on a simple shell project as required by ALX